gaurav151411/TripAdvisory/README.md

 .
 As a user, you can compare hotels based on their ratings, find hotels within a certain price range, and learn about their specialties.s an administrator, you are in charge of keeping the database up to date with information about Kerala hotels.

 .
-Data for a User as well as for Hotels is stored in the seperate databases in the Backend.
+Data for a User as well as for Hotels is stored in the seperate SQL databases in the Backend.